 If you are in a deregulated state, search for your state’s Public Service Commission.
-You can find published monthly energy prices from all providers and do comparison shopping using apples-to-apples data.
+You can find published monthly energy prices from all providers and do comparison your shopping using apples-to-apples data.

 Remember, there is no difference between a therm or a kilowatt from one company vs. another.
 The only difference is the price!
 So shopping the market is key.

-The rates usually reset once a month.
+The rates usually change once a month.
 You can typically lock in a fixed rate for 6 to 24 months, depending on the rules in your state.
 Shopping for this stuff may not be fun, but it can save you a whole lot of money on a bill that comes every month like clockwork.

 3. Use a Programmable Thermostat

 Using a programmable thermostat can save you at least 10% per year on your heating and cooling costs.
 By programming it to fit your schedule, the device heats (or cools) your home when you need it to instead of wasting heat, energy and money all day long.
 You can also program it to heat certain parts of the house more than others, if there are areas you rarely use inside your home.

 The best part is that these types of thermostats have gotten pretty easy to use, and if you’re the least bit handy, you should be able to install one yourself.